nclslbrn/forsaken-ideas/README.md

 ```
-+ public/ (Where project are exported - production ready HTML/JS/CSS)
++ public/ (Where projects are exported - production ready HTML/JS/CSS)
 + sketch/
 |---+ your-fantastic-JS-project/ (Where we code)
-|-------+ assets/ (you can copy assets relative to your project)
+|-------+ assets/ (you can copy assets relative to a project)
 |-------+ index.js (Sketch entry point)
-|-------+ property.json (Sketch properties details below)
+|-------+ property.json (Sketch properties, details below)
 |-------+ capture.jpg (1067x720px illustration for Open Graph)
 + src/ (Gallery and project page templates)
 |---+ fonts/